rsenoman/SSH-XRAY-Websocket-Multiport/README.md

 ✅ BACKUP & RESTORE <br>
 <br>
 <br>
-♦️ For Debian 10 Only For First Time Installation <br>
+♦️ For Debian 10 And Ubuntu 20.04 Only For First Time Installation <br>
 <br>

   ```html